WeCanCodeIT/columbus-2017-fall/week4/generics-and-comparable.md

 		return this.word.compareTo(word.getWord());
 	}
 ```
 - Woah no errors!
-But outpu needs fixed...what is happening, how do we do this?
+But output needs fixed...what is happening, how do we do this?
 - Ahh yes, you have had plenty of experience with this haven't you.

 ###  Ahh lets change our list of words to be names